gasparka/thesis/docs/pyha.rst

 Introduction to hardware design with Pyha
 =========================================

+Thiw work tries to look the hardware desctiption process from the software developer side, shows differences.

 This chapter shows how Pyha can be used to write digital hardware.

 This chapter introduces the main contribution of this thesis, Pyha, that is a way of designing digital hardware using